SkrighYZ/VisNeuro/README.md

 ## PART IV: Decision Making
 Implementation of decision making with the decision functions from the PART III using accumulated evidence model.

+## PART V: Probablistic Inference
+Application and analysis of exact and approximated inference using Gibbs Sampling on a simple graphical model.